ttran9/ExamplePPMTool/README.md

 # Video notes
 - For each lecture I may be updating the video_notes.md file which is a separate file for where I make down contents that I was unsure of or that I am just needing to reference.

+# Progress
+- At this point/commit the master branch has changes up to the end of section 2.